mollie/api-documentation/source/reference/v2/balances-api/update-balance.rst

               .. type:: string
                  :required: true

-            - A string containing the exact EUR amount you want to charge in.
+            - A string containing the exact EUR threshold.
 Make sure to send the right amount of decimals.
 Non-string values are not accepted.

 Mollie Connect/OAuth parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^